HilaBenAmi/bgu_ml_ex4/README.md

 The experiments in my project can be re-created by execute the `run_experiments.bat`.

 There are also notebooks which are set to run on GPU.

+## Syn-Digits datasets

+You will need to download the Syn-Digits dataset.
+After this you will need to create a folder name `data` in which you will store this dataset.

+### Syn-digits

+Download Syn-digits from [http://yaroslav.ganin.net](http://yaroslav.ganin.net), on which you will find a Google Drive link to a file called `SynthDigits.zip`.
+Create a directory call `syndigits` within `data` and unzip `SynthDigits.zip` within it.